nassredean/rails5-api-guide/README.md

 * Local development niceties such as mailcatcher, pry/pry-nav, and useful git commit hooks
 * Background jobs with Sidekiq
 * Caching with Redis
-* Heroku deployments

-**On the Front End**

-* React and Flux for our UI architecture
-* ES6 + Babel
-* jToker for handling token authentication
-* Testing with ??? karma?
-* Compiling assets with ??? (concatenation, minification, gziping)
-* source maps??
-* Finger printing with ???
-* Webpack for tying it all together
-* Caching assets with a CDN

 ## Initial Setup